prisma-labs/graphqlgen/docs/01-configuration.md

   - `layout`: Specifies the [_layout_](#layouts) for the generated files.
 Possible values: `file-per-type` (more layouts [coming soon](https://github.com/prisma/graphqlgen/issues/106): `single-file`, `file-per-type-classes`, `single-file-classes`).
 - `default-resolvers`: A boolean dictating if default resolvers will be generated or not.
 Defaults to `true`.
 - `iresolvers-augmentation`: A boolean dictating if Apollo Server IResolvers type should be augmented so that it is compatible with graphqlgen `Resolvers` type.
 Defaults to `true`.
+- `delegated-parent-resolvers`: A boolean dictating if the resolver signatures generated should include the signature for [DelegatedParentResolver](https://github.com/prisma/graphql-middleware#middleware-fragments)s.
+Defaults to `false`.

 Whether a property is required or not depends on whether you're doing [Generation](#generation) or [Scaffolding](#scaffolding).